Snatcher (video game): PlayStation and Sega Saturn

 Snatcher was released once again in Japan in 1996, this time for 32-bit game consoles.
 A PlayStation version was released on January 26, followed by a Sega Saturn version on March 29.
-The music and visuals were updated on both ports, with some songs being replaced entirely.
-While at first glance these versions are the same, there are numerous smaller differences throughout.
-That same year, VideoGames - The Ultimate Gaming Magazine reported that a 64DD port was planned.
+As with the Sega CD version, Kojima had no direct involvement with these versions, with development being handled by Konami Computer Entertainment Tokyo.
+The music and visuals were completely redone on both ports, with some music tracks being replaced entirely.
+The Saturn version, being released a bit later, has some additional graphical refinement in some drawings over the PlayStation version.
+Because the voice track is reused entirely from the PC Engine version with no newly-recorded material, these 32-bit versions lack the added scenes from the Sega CD version - instead the prologue comic is recreated as CGI animation on a pre-rendered video intro, and while Mika and Katrina still appears in the ending to see Gillian off with Jamie, the two characters are completely silent during the scene.

 Reception

 The PC-8801 and MSX2 versions received positive reviews in Japan and attained a cult following, but were not commercially successful.
 The PC Engine version also attained a following in Japan in part because of its gore.
-Famicom Tsushin gave it a 33 out of 40, commending its cinematic quality.
+Famicom Tsushin reviewers commended its cinematic quality.
 The game was still listed on its "Reader's Best 20" list two years after release.
 Sega Saturn Magazine found the Sega Saturn version a faithful port of the PC Engine version.